awalterschulze/learning/PublicSpeaking.md

   * Don't summarise, advertise.
   * Add a bold statement, analogy or preferably a personalized story.
   * Trim: If it doesn't add, it detracts
+  * Don't keep the main idea a surprise, say at the start why people should care.

 ## Preparation Tips